What is Flaxseed?

 Flaxseed contain rich fiber content, and it keeps blood sugar levels in check.
 Due to the presence of fiber, it keeps the stomach full and avoids the intake of surplus calories through overeating.

 There is some research indicates that the use of flaxseed in your daily diet routine may be good for those who struggle with Type-2 diabetes, beyond the simple effects of Omega-3 and dietary fiber on these processes.
 The Lignans themselves reduce the quantity of both glucose and lipids in the blood, reducing the risk of both diabetic/pre-diabetic blood sugar problems and the risk of hyperlipidemia.

 The omega 3 fatty acids in flaxseeds increase the speed at which wounds heal.
 Flaxseed is high anti-inflammatory feature.
 So You can simply minimize inflammation, skin irritation, rashes and redness by regularly consuming flaxseeds in daily diet.
 Thus, benefits of eating flax seeds are many for skin.
 It also shrinks the possibility of acne, dermatitis and psoriasis.

 Prevents Hair Breakage

-The flax seed contain high amounts of omega 3 fatty acids which increase the hair’s elasticity, making it less prone to breakage.
+It contains high amounts of omega 3 fatty acids which increase the hair’s elasticity, making it less prone to breakage.
 It endows you with stronger hair.

-Flaxseed is a rich source of both soluble and insoluble dietary fiber.
+It is a rich source of both soluble and insoluble dietary fiber.
 This property of flaxseed aids in maintaining normal blood sugar levels in people suffering from diabetes.

-Best Uses of flax seeds
+flax seeds Uses